Ponytail Palm Care Guide: How to Grow This Easy, Long-Lived Houseplant

 How to Care for Ponytail Palms

-• Keep soil fairly dry.
-Water from spring through fall, allowing the top inch or two of soil to dry completely before re-watering.
-During the winter, only water occasionally.
+• Keep growing medium fairly dry.
+Water from spring through fall, allowing the top inch or two to dry out completely before rewatering.
+During the winter, water only occasionally.

-• To water, soak the soil and allow the excess water to drain through the bottom of the pot into a dish.
+• To water, soak the potting mix and allow the excess water to drain through the bottom of the pot into a dish.
 Let the pot sit in the dish for several minutes, then dump out any remaining water in the dish.

-• Fertilize in the spring with a cacti/succulent fertilizer and bring into a brighter room for the summer months.
+• Fertilize in the spring with a cactus/succulent fertilizer and bring into a brighter room for the summer months.

 • Don’t let the plant sit too close to cold windows at night during winter, as freezing temperatures can severely damage it.